How to Choose the Right Blanket

 Durability: Soapstone is a natural stone that is highly resistant to heat and stains.
 It can develop a patina over time, adding character.

-Pros: Heat-resistant, stain-resistant, low maintenance.
+Pros: Heat-resistant, stain-resistant, and low maintenance.

 9. Butcher Block